 My fields of interest include media history of medicine, and historical perspectives on medicine, ethics and democracy.
 Between 2015–2021 I directed the multidisciplinary research programme Medicine at the Borders of Life (report and publication list).
 Currently, I am leading the research project Between Openness and Secrecy and the infrastructure project Communicating Medicine (Swemper).
 My most recent book is Embryological Spaces (in Swedish, Makadam, 2022).

 Solveig Jülich is Professor at the Department of History of Science and Ideas.
 She received a Ph.D in Technology and Social Change from Linköping University in 2002.
 From 2003 to 2006 she was employed as Senior Lecturer at the undergraduate programme Culture, Society, Media Production at Linköping University.
 She was Assistant Professor, funded by the Swedish Research Council, at the Department of Literature and History of Ideas at Stockholm University from 2006 to 2010, and then Senior Lecturer in History of Ideas.
 In 2014, she joined the Department of History of Science and Ideas at Uppsala University.

 Ongoing and previous research projects

-- Science and modernisation in Sweden, funded by Marianne and Marcus Wallenberg’s Foundation and hosted by the Center for the History of Science at the Royal Swedish Academy of Sciences, 2012–2019.
+- Science and Modernisation in Sweden: An Institutional Approach to Historicizing the Knowledge Society, funded by Marianne and Marcus Wallenberg’s Foundation and hosted by the Center for the History of Science at the Royal Swedish Academy of Sciences, 2012–2019.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.